parolkar/RayRayHooray/README.md

 # INSTALL (on Replit)

+You can either start with Replit Template (https://replit.com/@parolkar/RayRayHooray)  or create a fresh replit project by providing this github repo url.
+Once you have the project ready, open shell tab and add keys like below.

 You may need to add your keys
 ```
 ~/RayRayHooray$ EDITOR=vim bundle exec bin/rails credentials:edit  # to supply your openai/open_router keys